 The Aspen Historical Society offers guest three different outdoor venues to choose from:

 • The Wheeler/Stallard Museum: The Wheeler/Stallard Museum is an architectural jewel, sitting on its own city block surrounded by swaying cottonwoods.
 Guests can create their own Victorian garden party or tent the lawn for a more lavish affair.
-Up to 250 guests.
+This site can accommodate up to 125 guests.

 • The Holden/Marolt Mining & Ranching Museum: Rustic charm meets Aspen history with this unique property offering views of the surrounding mountains, Castle Creek and more.
 Throw on some cowboy boots and serve barbecue for a Western-themed rehearsal dinner or put up a clear tent and soak in the site of what was once a bustling mill in Aspen.
-Up to 200 guests.
+This site can accommodate up to 200 guests.

 • Ashcroft Ghost Town: An old ghost town steeped in local history makes the quintessential setting for a Rocky Mountain wedding.
 Just up the road is the Pine Creek Cookhouse, great for a high-alpine reception.
-Up to 150 guests for ceremony only.
+This site can accommodate up to 70 guests for a ceremony only.

 Aspen’s crown jewel, the Hotel Jerome, boasts the towns only above ground ballroom.
 The 3,4500 square foot Grand Ballroom features high ceiling and a spectacular interior details.